 Both of these holdings have since been replaced with new, more attractive investments, and this is more or less what most quarters look like; one or two sales followed by one or two new purchases.

-In general I aim to make either one buy or one sell decision each month.
-This slow and steady approach to buying and selling isn’t whizzy and it isn’t clever, but having used it now for several years I think it’s an excellent way to drive a portfolio forwards over the long-term.
+In general, I aim to make either one buy or one sell decision each month.
+This slow and steady approach to buying and selling isn’t whizzy and it isn’t clever, but having used it now for several years I think it’s an excellent way to drive a portfolio forwards over the long term.

 Looking forwards to the next five years and beyond

 So the first five years are in the bag and I’m happy to say that they have been a surprisingly successful five years.
-However, in all honest I still think five years is a relatively short period over which to measure investment returns.
+However, in all honesty, I still think five years is a relatively short period over which to measure investment returns.

-That’s why I’m really looking forward to the next five years, after which the model portfolio will have a much more credible ten year track record.
+That’s why I’m really looking forward to the next five years, after which the model portfolio will have a much more credible ten-year track record.

 What do I expect of the next five years?
 I don’t like to be too optimistic, but I would be surprised if the portfolio didn’t beat the market over that timeframe.

-After all, value investors from Buffett to Greenblatt have shown over many years that buying above average companies at below average prices is a winning formula, and all I’m trying to do is follow the same well-trodden path.
+After all, value investors from Buffett to Greenblatt have shown over many years that buying above-average companies at below-average prices is a winning formula, and all I’m trying to do is follow the same well-trodden path.